pbamotra/website/content/blog/2018-03-30-javascript-by-reference-aka-function-side-effects/index.md

-+++
+---
-title = "JavaScript by reference AKA opening up a box of function side effects" description = "Objects and Arrays are passed by reference to JavaScript functions.
+title: "JavaScript by reference AKA opening up a box of function side effects"
+description: "Objects and Arrays are passed by reference to JavaScript functions.
 Who would have known."
-[taxonomies]
-tags = ["javascript"]
-+++
+date: 2018-03-30
+tags:
+  - "javascript"
+---

 I've been using JavaScript for quite a long time.
 Up until now, I felt like I was some kind of expert - no project was too large or too small for me to complete!
 I was unstoppable!